 Granny Smith apples are one of the best apples for apple pie filling.
 They’re a great combination of sweet and tart and are firm enough to hold up.
 Pink Lady and gala apples are good options as well.
 They are both firm and sweet with a hint of tart.

 The sweetness of your apples are will determine how much sugar you add.
 Start with two tablespoons of sugar.
 Once the filling is cooked, taste.
 If it seems a little too tart, add more sugar, 2 teaspoons at a time until you’re satisfied with the flavor.

 The recipe makes enough to fill the cupcakes.
 If you would like to have enough to top the cupcakes as well, double the filling recipe below.

 How to Fill Cupcakes

-Use either a cupcake corer or a small knife to cut a 1″ hole in the center of the cupcakes.
-If using a knife, angle it a little towards the middle to avoid cutting through the bottom of the cupcake.
+Use either a cupcake corer, a small knife or even an apple corer to cut a 1″ hole in the center of the cupcakes.
+If using a knife or apple corer, angle it a little towards the middle to avoid cutting through the bottom of the cupcake.